tgjohnst/WordLock_Solver/README.md

 The Combination Lock Word Solver is a single-page web application designed to help users find all possible dictionary words from a letter-based combination lock.
 It allows for customizable lock configurations, including the number of dials and the letters on each dial.
 Found words can be sorted, filtered, and downloaded.

+You can find a hosted version of this application at [https://tgjohnst.github.io/WordLock_Solver/](https://tgjohnst.github.io/WordLock_Solver/).

 ## **Features**

 * **Customizable Lock Configuration:**